malwrar/maintree/random/rust/embedded/blackpill/README.md

 1. **Put the board in DFU mode**: Locate the NRST & BOOT0 buttons, which should be right next to each other.
 Press both buttons at the same time (I use my pointer finger to press both) and hold them for a second or so.
-Then, release the NRST button while still holding the BOOT0 button, then after a second or so release the BOOT0 button.
+Then, release the NRST button while still holding the BOOT0 button.
+After another second or so, release the BOOT0 button to finish placing the device in DFU mode.
 2. **Build and flash the firmware**: Use the `./build_and_flash.sh` script to do this, simply provide the name of a target in `./src/bin/`.
 Some of the commands in that script require some additional system tools, on debian you